Shuijing725/Dragon_Wayfinding/README.md

      This step is ready if the terminal shows "odom received".

    d. **[Host computer]** Launch rviz (see Step 1d)
-      To calibrate localization, click "2D pose estimate" to correct the initial pose of robot, and then click "2D navigation" to navigate the robot around until the localization particles converge.
+      - To calibrate localization, click "2D pose estimate" to correct the initial pose of robot, and then click "2D navigation" to navigate the robot around until the localization particles converge.

    e. **[Host computer]** Launch robot teleoperation (see Step 1e)

    f.
-Run the (image, robot pose) collector code,
+Run the code to collect (image, robot pose) pairs,
       ```
       source tb2.bash
       source ~/catkin_ws/devel/setup.bash